gabu-b/gabu-b/README.md

 ### Hello! 😁
 My name is Gabriel from Brazil (🇧🇷).
-I've been working with Penetration Tester and currently working in Consulting at Accenture [Accenture](https://accenture.com).
+I've been working with Penetration Tester and currently working in Consulting at [Accenture](https://accenture.com).
 I'm passionate about open source projects, and I love to produce content.

 Find me: